The Children’s Bach

 Description

-‘A jewel of a novel about a perfect family falling apart’
+‘A jewel of a novel about a perfect family falling apart’ DAVID NICHOLLS

-They live with their young sons in a sparsely furnished house near the Merri Creek: its walls cracking, its floors sloping and its doors hanging loosely in their frames.
+They live with their two young sons in a sparsely furnished house near the Merri Creek: its walls cracking, its floors sloping and its doors hanging loosely in their frames.
 There is a piano in their kitchen.

 And all at once, the bonds that hold the Fox family together begin to fray.

-A W&N Essential
+A W&N Essential with an introduction by David Nicholls

 Find this book on the following lists